Mwami, Zambia: Water supply

 A study carried out in 2015, observed that the town lacked a public piped water supply system and a public sewerage system.
 In addition, there were no public toilets in the town.
 The study determined that it would cost £300,735 to establish a public piped water and sewerage system in Mwami, Zambia.

-One stop border crossing

-The Malawi Revenue Authority indicated in May 2020, that the one-stop-border post (OSP), under construction at Mchinji would be completed by December 2020.
-The OSP will benefit Mwami, Zambia and Mchinji, Malawi crossings.
-It was built with US$5.8 million, borrowed from the African Development Bank.

 Health

-Mwami is the location of Mwami Adventist Hospital, a 210-bed general hospital with an attached 50-bed extended care facility, owned and administered by the Adventist Church.
+Mwami Adventist Hospital, a 210-bed general hospital with an attached 50-bed extended care facility, owned and administered by the Adventist Church lies about 15 km south of the Border Post.